-If you are a marketer or entrepreneur and need to build your email list then this is the guide for you.
+If you are an ecommerce marketer or entrepreneur and need to build your email list then this is the guide for you.

 Do you often ask yourself:

 Why won't people sign up to my email list?

 How do I increase my email sign up conversion rate?

 Want to grow your audience and business whilst creating return customers?
 Then you are in the right place.